SergeyGuns/Infrastructure-Kata-Project/auth-service/README.md

 - TypeORM for database operations
 - PostgreSQL database (or SQLite for tests)
 - JWT for authentication
-- Bcrypt for password hashing
+- Node.js crypto module for password hashing
 - Class-validator and class-transformer for validation and transformation

 ## Docker